melexis/warnings-plugin/README.rst

 Pipe Example
 ------------

-Below is one of the ways to redirect your stderr to stdout and save it inside file.
+Below is one of the ways to redirect your stderr to stdout and save it inside a file.

 .. code-block:: bash